CONNECT 2023

 Enhance your ability to perform simple, suture repairs in clinic.
 Pediatric emergency medicine topics for discussion.
 Will leave this open for questions and answers at the end of the hands-on training portion.

-Estimated CE: 1 Category 1 CE for Washington NDs.
+Estimated CE credits: 1 Category 1 credit, including 0.30 Pharmacology credit, for Washington-licensed NDs.

 View abstract - Pediatric